-Another way to distinguish alternative asset classes is based on the efficiency of the market place.
-The U.S. public stock-and-bond markets are generally considered to be the most efficient marketplaces in the world.
-Often, these markets are referred to as "Semi-Strong Efficient."
-This means that all publicly available information regarding a publicly traded corporation, both past information and present, is fully digested in that company's traded securities.
+Another way to distinguish alternative asset classes is based on the efficiency of the marketplace.
+The U.S. public stock and bond markets are generally considered the most efficient marketplaces in the world.
+These markets are often referred to as semistrong efficient.
+This means that all publicly available information regarding a publicly traded corporation, both past information and present, is fully digested in the price of that company's traded securities.

-Yet inefficiencies exist in all markets, both public and private.
-If there were no informational inefficiencies in the public equity market, there would be no case for active management.
+Yet, inefficiencies exist in all markets, both public and private.
+If there were no informational inefficiencies in the public equity market, there would be no case for active investment management.
 Nonetheless, whatever inefficiencies do exist, they are small and fleeting.
 The reason is that information is easy to acquire and disseminate in the publicly traded securities markets.
-Top quartile active managers in the public equity market earn excess returns (over their benchmarks) of approximately 1% a year.
+Top-quartile active managers in the public equity market earn excess returns (over their benchmarks) of approximately 1% a year.

 In contrast, with respect to alternative assets, information is very difficult to acquire.
 Most alternative assets (with the exception of commodities) are privately traded.
-This includes private equity, hedge funds, and credit derivatives.
-The difference between top quartile and bottom quartile performance in private equity can be as much as 25%.
+This includes private equity, hedge funds, real estate, and credit derivatives.
+The difference between top-quartile and bottom-quartile performance in private equity can be as much as 25%.